How to spot asthma symptoms in your child

 If you have any questions about your child’s symptoms, speak to your doctor, nurse, or pharmacist.
 You can also call our helpline.

 Ask your GP about asthma if your child sometimes has one or more of these symptoms.
-A combination of signs and symptoms makes asthma more likely.
+A combination of symptoms makes asthma more likely.

 Cough

-- A cough that won’t go away or keeps coming back.
+- does not go away or keeps coming back

 Tight chest